Citigroup seeking to sell Diners Club business in Japan with retail unit-sources

-TOKYO (Reuters) - Citigroup Inc (C.N) on Friday told bidders for its Japanese retail banking operations that it was looking to sell its profitable Diners Club card business in Japan with the retail unit, sources with knowledge of the matter said.
+TOKYO, Sept 12 (Reuters) - Citigroup Inc on Friday told bidders for its Japanese retail banking operations that it was looking to sell its profitable Diners Club card business in Japan with the retail unit, sources with knowledge of the matter said.

 The U.S. bank has been preparing to sell its Japanese retail unit after having struggled to turn around the business amid weak loan demand and falling interest margins in Japan’s banking industry.

-On Friday, about 10 banks including Japan’s top three lenders Mitsubishi UFJ Financial Group (8306.T), Mizuho Financial Group (8411.T) and Sumitomo Mitsui Financial Group (8316.T) participated in the first round of bidding for the retail business, the sources said.
+On Friday, about 10 banks including Japan’s top three lenders Mitsubishi UFJ Financial Group, Mizuho Financial Group and Sumitomo Mitsui Financial Group participated in the first round of bidding for the retail business, the sources said.

-Resona Holdings Inc (8308.T), Sumitomo Mitsui Trust Holdings Inc (8309.T) and Shinsei Bank Ltd (8303.T) as well as some regional banks also submitted preliminary bids, said the sources, declining to be identified as the bidding was not public.
+Resona Holdings Inc, Sumitomo Mitsui Trust Holdings Inc and Shinsei Bank Ltd as well as some regional banks also submitted preliminary bids, said the sources, declining to be identified as the bidding was not public.

 Citibank and the six Japanese lenders declined to comment.